pranjal9424/c-programing/Persistent/Readme.md

     Output: j

 	Explanation: the character 'j' at the end of the sent string was lost in the network during transmission.
+Q 13.
+Statement

+print count no. of given character in string input

+	Input: 	haveagoodday
+			a

+	Output: 3.

+	Explanation: The character "a" occure thrice in the data.
+So, the output is 3.

+Q 14.
+Statement

+A company wishes to transmit data to another server.
+The data consists of numbers only.
+To secure the data during transmission, they plan to reverse the data first.
+Write an algorithm to reverse the data.

+	Input:	5783789

+	Output: 9873875

+	Explanation: On reversing the given va Le the output is 9875875